-With the number of people on the move now at a record total of more than 68 million – more than half of which are children – the YMCA is stepping up its efforts to help refugees and migrants.
+With the number of people on the move now at a record total of 70 million – more than half of which are children – YMCA is stepping up its efforts to help refugees and migrants.

-We are pleased to announce our very first Global Summit on Migration and Immigration, which will take place in October 2019.
+We are pleased to begin our first Global Summit on Migration and Immigration, taking place in Baltimore, Maryland, USA this weekend from 30 September – 2 October.
 Led by practitioners, the international YMCA family will come together to focus our efforts on more impactful outcomes and stand up for a dedicated humanitarian approach in this critical time.

 The Global Summit on Migration and Immigration aims to: